 Week 15: Hands in the Back

 Bringing the hands in the back adds an element of vulnerability and helplessness.
-These positions challenges the body in new ways as they are not often used in daily life.
-Warm up each joints, especially the shoulder to allow for maximum range of motion and prevent injuries.
+These positions challenge the body in new ways as they are not often used in daily life.
+Warm-up each joint, especially the shoulder to allow for maximum range of motion and prevent injuries.
 Every person has a different flexibility level and these poses will look different from person to person.

 The goal of this week is to play with different positions that bind the hands in the back and learn to adapt to different levels of flexibility.

 |Day 99: Bunny Ears – Tying the wrist behind the head will bend the elbow in the way that it creates two bunny ears above the head.
 There are several variations, wrists crossing, prayer hands, or tying the forearms together.
 This tie is also known as pillow tie and Waki Zarashi 脇晒し (exposed armpit).|

 |Day 100: Reverse prayer – The reverse prayer is a beautiful but difficult position.
 Few will be able to bring their hands very high up the back, most can manage to get their palms together but many won’t be able to bring their hands together in the back.
 The angle of the elbow will vary a lot from person to person, depending on their flexibility.
 This tie is called in ushirote kannon shibari 後手観音縛り (Back kannon tie) in Japanese.|